-This method can be described as the combination of the waterfall model and prototyping mode.
+This spiral methodology can be described as the combination of the waterfall model and the prototyping model.
 This combination tries to reduce the risk and meet all the requirements of the user through proper planning.

 As the data is collected and project goals are defined, they are essentially converted into defined system functions that the organization intends to develop.

 The output of the first phase of SDLC is project plans, schedules, cost estimations, Software requirement specification (SRS), Software design specification (SDS) and procurement requirements.
 It involves the coordination of project managers and development staff with operations and security teams to ensure that all points are covered and all perspectives are represented.